 Students receiving financial assistance will receive a SCHOLARSHIP INSTRUMENT (excluding string bass).
 Some of the instrument dealers listed below may have quality used instruments for purchase at a reasonable, reduced price.

 As a general rule, avoid purchasing an instrument on the Internet or from a large discount store.
 In a large discount or “Big Box” stores you may find many instruments available for a low price.
 Many of these instruments have a reputation for being poorly manufactured even though they might look perfectly fine.
 Similarly, instruments found on the internet can be risky and will not come with the protections available through a lease program.

 SPECIAL CONSIDERATIONS FOR SELECT INSTRUMENTS

 These instruments come in various sizes.
 You must bring your child to the instrument store to be measured for the correct size.

 Flute: The flute is a challenging instrument for petite children because of its length.
 If your child is petite, ask your instrument vendor for a “curved-head” mouthpiece.
 The curved-head shortens the length of the flute, making it easier to reach the flute keys.

-UPDATE: Percussion Kit/Bell Kit: Ask your vendor for a set of bells with drum pad and stand, includes mallets and sticks.
+Percussion Kit/Bell Kit: Ask your vendor for a set of bells with a drum pad and stand, includes mallets and sticks.
 Students will not be learning how to play the typical drum set common to rock-n-roll bands.
 The primary instruments they will learn to play are the 2 ½ octave xylophone and the snare drum.
-They will also receive instruction on a variety of other percussion instruments including, bass drum, wood blocks, and other hand-held percussion instruments.
+They will also receive instruction on a variety of other percussion instruments including, bass drum, woodblocks, and other hand-held percussion instruments.
 It is recommended that you only lease a xylophone with a drum pad.
 Snare drums are available at the school and do not need to go home for practice.
-If you do chose a Combo Kit (bells and snare drum) you can leave the snare drum at home for practice.
+If you do choose a Combo Kit (bells and snare drum) you can leave the snare drum at home for practice.